wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 We encourage tinkering, however, we will not refund, repair, or replace any products that have been modified.

 We have stress tested Castor & Pollux under the following conditions.
-These are provided for reference only; we do not guarentee that that the module will function under these conditions.
+These are provided for reference only; we do not guarantee that that the module will function under these conditions.

--   Continuous run time: at least 48 hours
+-   Continuous run time: at least `48 hours`
--   Overvoltage from power supply: at least `±18 volts`
+-   Overvoltage from power supply: at least `±18 V`
--   Reverse voltage from power supply: at least `±18 volts`
+-   Reverse voltage from power supply: at least `±18 V`
--   Undervoltage from power supply: as low as `±10 volts`
+-   Undervoltage from power supply: as low as `±10 V`
--   Over and under voltage on inputs: at least `±8 volts`
+-   Over and under voltage on inputs: at least `±8 V`
--   Output connected to another output: at least `±8 volts`
+-   Output connected to another output: at least `±8 V`
--   Output shorted to ground: at least 60 minutes
+-   Output shorted to ground: at least `60 minutes`

 ## Acknowledgments and thanks

 Castor & Pollux would not be possible without the help of the Adafruit, support from Microchip, and the volumes of literature documenting and analyzing the Juno's DCO design.
+We would also like to acknowledge the following individuals for their outstanding support:

+- Jeremy Blake
+- Kris Kaiser
+- Stephen McCaul
+- Sarah Ocean
+- Izaak Hollander

 [discord]: https://discord.gg/UpfqghQ